November 9, 2022

 Travel nurses in the current market can make almost triple the salary of nurses working in permanent positions.
 In 2021, there were an estimated 100,000 travel nurse opportunities.
 A 2022 Nursing World Organization report estimated that 500,000 nurses will retire this year, leaving the nursing profession with 1.1 million vacant positions.

 Once a contract is sent to a travel nurse by their recruiter, there can be a limited timeframe to make a decision regarding whether or not to sign the contract.
 Some organizations will pressure nurses to make a decision within 24-48 hours to keep the position available before offering it to another travel nurse.
+Because there is such a tight timeframe to make a decision, it’s important to know what to look for in travel nursing jobs and contracts before signing them, requesting changes, or turning them down.

 The contract should include many specific details regarding the unit where the nurse will work (if applicable), such as: